1099-DA Reconciliation Service

 Example for illustration only.

-On top of that, starting in 2025 the IRS requires cost basis to be tracked at the wallet and account level (per Rev. Proc.
-2024-28), eliminating the previous universal pooling method.
+On top of that, starting in 2025 the IRS requires cost basis to be tracked at the wallet and account level (per Treas.
+Reg. §1.1012-1(j)), eliminating the previous universal pooling method.
 Rev. Proc.
 2024-28 provides a safe harbor for allocating pre-2025 "unattached" basis to wallets and accounts as of January 1, 2025, subject to specific recordkeeping and completion requirements.
 This means transferring crypto between wallets can create additional cost basis complexity that your 1099-DA simply doesn't reflect.

-This is exactly what the 1099-DA Reconciliation Service resolves.
-I reconstruct the full picture: proceeds, basis, holding periods, and adjustment codes.
-Your return is accurate and defensible.
+This is what the 1099-DA Reconciliation Service evaluates.
+I compare the client-supplied records, document supported proceeds, basis, holding periods, and adjustment-code treatment, and state unresolved gaps.
+No completeness or IRS-outcome result is promised.

-Learn more about the crypto tax services or read the guide on the 1099-DA $0 basis trap.
+Learn more about the crypto tax services or review the currently published tax resources.

 What's Included in Your Reconciliation